Wiz-IO/OpenAPI/README.md

 Another example: a GSM LPWA NB-IoT module that integrates an Arduino Core,<br>
 which is shared for use by Userware Arduino applications

+<br><hr>

 TODO....
+Compilers have a perfect mechanism for compiling Position Independent Code, and we are only required to arrange the code.

+<br><hr>

 **Basic and simple !** ( watch in Youtube )